+As human resources professionals, we are champions for success in our organizations through the best deployment of our people.
+In this role, one of our greatest desires is to have supervisors and managers think about their staff as valuable, strategic resources.
 How can we help our supervisors and managers identify and build the strategic value of their employees?
 How can we ensure that our supervisors and managers have the human capital they require to achieve great things?
 Creating and implementing a human capital management review process within your organization is one way to accomplish this task.

-A human-capital management review process provides a systematic assessment of an organization’s structure and staffing.
+A human capital management review process provides a systematic assessment of an organization’s structure and staffing.
 It is a method for supervisors and managers to evaluate the readiness of their business units to accomplish their objectives.
 Often this activity is part of the budget process and provides information that can be very useful to forecast resource needs for staffing and development.

-The following topics are usually covered during the human-capital management process:
+The following topics are usually covered during the human capital management process:

 This topic provides an opportunity for HR managers to gain a deeper understanding of the business and its challenges.
 The purpose is to discuss key initiatives and on-going responsibilities that the manager must deliver through the efforts of their staff.
 Clarifying the work of the unit and required results establishes the foundation for the rest of the assessment.

 • What are the strategic objectives and/or measures that this organization is accountable for?